Amonkhet/Memory-Chambers/REPORT.md

 #### Shader 1 – Moebius/Flat Color With Normal Detail
 **File path**: Assets/Shaders/Moebius/FlatColorWithNormalDetail.shader

-This shader is mainly used to create a hand-drawn style for the room scene in our game.
-It makes objects look like they are painted flat, similar to illustrations.
-In addition, simple lighting and rim highlights were also added on to give it some depth, so the scene not look too plain.
-This shader is applied to most objects in the “RoomLife” scene, including the bed, table, and walls.
+This shader was mainly used to create a hand-drawn style for the room scene in our game.
+It made objects look like they are painted flat, similar to illustrations.
+In addition, simple lighting and rim highlights were added on to give it some depth, so the scene not look too plain.
+Flat color ignored full dynamic lighting; only used normal variations for minor shading cues.
+And normal mapping added high-frequency surface detail without extra geometry.
+This shader combined geometric abstraction (flat color) with perceptual realism (normals) and was applied to most objects in the “RoomLife” scene (the bed, table, and walls).

 Its material parameters are open to change, so we could directly adjust color, gradient range, or normal texture in the editor and see results right away.
 All textures were added as images and fine-tuned with parameters, without creating new materials or changing code.
 This significantly reduced the workload, allowing for faster and more flexible style adjustments.

+**Pipeline Stage**:
+This shader operates primarily in the fragment/pixel shader stage:
+- Vertex Shader computes position, normal, and any extra data.
+- Fragment Shader determines pixel color.
+- Flat color ignores most complex lighting.
+- Normal detail → uses normal maps to modulate shading, often only for subtle lighting variation.

 **Main features**:
 - Adds a color gradient based on the object’s height in the world.
 For example, the top part of a wall can look brighter than the bottom.